Niccolo-Ajroldi/plainLM/README.md

 # Pretrain a Transformer on Causal Language Modeling.
-Minimal implementation of a Transformer model and a training script for language modeling in PyTorch. \
+Minimal training script for language modeling in PyTorch. \
+It includes custom implementation of a Transformer model, with RoPE, GLU, RMSNorm. \
-Supports multi-GPU training via Distributed Data Parallel (DDP).
+It supports distributed training via Distributed Data Parallel (DDP).

 ### Usage